kevinolega/callcentertrainingtips/cta/offer.md

 What most people don't know is...

-I also offer coaching for Php 250.
+I also offer coaching for Php 1,500.

-When you avail the 250, you get an extra set of training materials and three phone sessions with me.
+When you avail the training, you get an extra set of training materials and three phone sessions with me.

 My focus is interview preparation for call center work.